 It was in this neighbourhood that Dick Bradsell invented the Espresso Martini, after all.
 It's home to the wildest gay bars, the baddest brothels and the craziest cocktail spots, and they'll all welcome you into their seedy underbelly.
 At one point there was a petition to "sanitise Soho", but we like it that little bit grimy, that little bit gritty and that little bit naughty.

 Another reason we love Soho?
 It's now home to some of London's - and the world's - best bars and restaurants.
 Yup, you can wine 'n' dine and get down 'n' dirty.
 Here’s how to have a day-to-night experience in this epic neighbourhood that'll certainly be worth remembering... even if things end up a little foggy.

 You're gonna need to line that stomach, 'cos you're in this thing for the long run.
 Bring on the Bloody Marys, pancakes and bacon.

 Scarlett Green's badass brunch

-Bar Termini is one to visit at any time of day.
+One to visit at any time of day.
 They specialise in Negronis - you can try five different types - and have chilled Italian vibes nailed.
 We say head in for some of their exceptional coffee and a Bloody Mary, a simple spread of Italian charcuterie, and finish up with a Rosato Negroni.
 So chic, so continental.

 French fancy at Cafe Boheme